-If you decide to receive the vaccine, consider getting it before coming to campus for optimum protection
+The Cazenovia College Health Service staff recommends that you discuss the benefits of the meningitis vaccine with your healthcare provider.
+If you decide to receive the vaccine, consider getting it before coming to campus for optimum protection.

-Menactra and Menomune are available through the Health Office at our current cost which is $190.*
+Vaccines are generally available through the Health Office at our current cost which is $190.*

 Other vaccines you should receive are detailed on the College's Immunization Form.
 If you would like more information, please call us at 315-655-7122.

 IMPORTANT VACCINE REQUIREMENT!

 ALL STUDENTS MUST SIGN AND RETURN A MENINGITIS RESPONSE FORM TO BE CLEARED TO ATTEND CLASSES.